Sebiancoder/AppBot/README.md

 to install all required dependencies.

 In addition, to use this project, you need an OpenAI Key.
 You can set the key by setting the environment variable `OPENAI_API_KEY` to point to your key.
-Alternatively, you can put your key in a file entitled `openai_api_key.txt` in the `secrets` folder.
+Alternatively, you can put your key in a file entitled `openai_api_key.txt` in a folder entitled `secrets` in the root directory.